fingerprintjs/fingerprintjs-paywall-example/README.md

-# paywall demo
+# paywall demo (Archived)

-Metered paywall demo, built with Fingerprint PRO + Node + Express + PG.

-Useful for newspapers and all content publishers.
+This is the archived version of our metered paywall demo, which was built using Fingerprint PRO, Node, Express, and PG.
+It was designed for newspapers and content publishers as a demonstration of how to implement a metered paywall.

+**New Demo Link:**
+For the latest version of our paywall demo, please visit [Fingerprint Paywall Demo](https://demo.fingerprint.com/paywall).

+**Use Case Repository:**
+The use case for this demo, along with other examples, can now be found in our [Fingerprint Pro Use Cases repository](https://github.com/fingerprintjs/fingerprintjs-pro-use-cases).

-Technology stack:
+**Original Technology Stack:**

-- https://fingerprint.com (Fingerprint PRO - modern user identification).
+- Fingerprint PRO (modern user identification) - [Fingerprint.com](https://fingerprint.com)
-- nodejs
+- Node.js
-- expressjs
+- Express.js
-- PG
+- PG (PostgreSQL)